 How to choose a Pocket Spring Mattress?

-Here’s what to consider when choosing a hybrid mattress:
+Here are 7 questions to consider when choosing a hybrid mattress.

 1. How durable is it?

 The density of a hybrid mattress is a good indication of how long your mattress will last.
 Look for density ratings for different foam layers within the following ranges:

 - High density polyfoam: 1.5-1.8lb/ft³